Muhammad-Elgendi/NLP/README.md

 7. Text Vectorization

-   * Chapter 4 from "Applied Text Analysis with Python" by Benjamin Bengfort, Rebecca Bilbro, and Tony Ojeda
+   * Chapter 4 from "Applied Text Analysis with Python Book by Benjamin Bengfort, Rebecca Bilbro, and Tony Ojeda"
    * [Python | yield Keyword - GeeksforGeeks](https://www.geeksforgeeks.org/python-yield-keyword/)
    * [How to Use Generators and yield in Python – Real Python](https://realpython.com/introduction-to-python-generators/)
    * [Defaultdict in Python - GeeksforGeeks](https://www.geeksforgeeks.org/defaultdict-in-python/)